Robert Odell, Jr. is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 On Thursday nights, droves of whites thronged the streets of Beale to see the star-studded Midnight Rambles.

 The all-white audiences would hoot, holler, scream, and applaud, often in drunken stupors, as they became engrossed with some of the greatest black entertainers ever.

 As the night drew on and the crowd grew more inebriated, white males would begin to scream and holler for the Brown-Skin Models.

-The Brown-Skin Models were a group of young beautiful African-American girls who danced at the Palace Theater on historic Beale Street.
+The Brown-Skin Models were a group of young, beautiful, African-American girls who danced at the Palace Theatre on historic Beale Street.

 The brown-skin beauties wore scanty show-girl attire.
 With sensual movements on stage, the beautiful brown girls raised the ire of the white women in the audience, who became irate as their boyfriends and husbands fixated on the models.

 The alcohol, entertainment, and excitement would often lead many of the white males to lose control and approach the stage while the models were dancing.